GeoffVH/Clipboard-Manager/README.md

 # Installation

-1) Download and unzip the repository into any folder on your local machine.
+1) Download and unzip the repository into any location on your local machine.
 2) Navigate to chrome://extensions on your chrome browser.
 (Alternatively, open chrome option -> More Tools -> Extensions)
 3) Select the "Developer mode" checkmark on the top right hand of the page.
 4) Select the "Load unpacked extension" button